Warrant of Arrest in Rem

 As legal authority, the AUSA will point to Rule G(3)(b)(i).
 Pursuant to Rule G(3)(b)(i), the Clerk of Court must issue a warrant of arrest in rem for defendant funds if such property is in the government’s possession, custody, or control.

 Rule G took effect on December 1, 2006.
-Prior to December 1, 2006, the Local Admiralty Rule 7.03(b)(1) in the Middle District of Florida articulated the procedure for obtaining a warrant of arrest in rem in that district.
+Before December 1, 2006, the Local Admiralty Rule 7.03(b)(1) in the Middle District of Florida articulated the procedure for obtaining a warrant of arrest in rem.

 The court will then enter an Order on Motion for Issuance of Warrant In Rem directing the clerk to issue the warrant for the arrest of the U.S. Currency in rem.
 The U.S. Marshal will then file Form USM-285, a five-copy form set designed as a control document for a process served by a U.S. Marshal or designee.